How do I install and configure ssh server and client under CentOS Linux operating systems?

 OpenSSH Installations under CentOS Linux

-To install the server and client type:
+To install the server and client type the following command as root user:

 # yum -y install openssh-server openssh-clients